divyaswormakai/IsolationEffect/README.md

 # IsolationEffect
-It is a simulation of importance of isolation during these time of hardness
+It is a simulation of importance of isolation during these time of hardness..
+You can download the apk and play it just for fun